ExpeditionRPG/expedition/README.md

 Components: test branches for key content, i.e. if search results empty, make sure that resulting string contains "No results found"

-Components: make sure that key interactivity works, i.e. that clicking the button calls the expected function

-see app/AdvancedPlay tests / enzyme / using spies
+Components: make sure that key interactivity works, i.e. that clicking the button calls the expected function (see app/AdvancedPlay tests / enzyme / using spies)
-Containers: test when doing logic in mapping state or dispatch (i.e. not just glue) & test the logic

-i.e. the combat container
-see app/AdvancedPlayContainer, create a mock store, dispatch function, check that actions are dispatched with correct parameters.... this one goes too far and actually also tests the action
+Containers: test when doing logic in mapping state or dispatch (i.e. not just glue) & test the logic (i.e. the combat container) See app/AdvancedPlayContainer, create a mock store, dispatch function, check that actions are dispatched with correct parameters.... this one goes too far and actually also tests the action
-Actions: test actions with logic / not just glue

-ie Quest load node
-see app/actions/card - mock store, spy on outputs, expect the action with parameters to return an object containing if plain function, call directly.
+Actions: test actions with logic / not just glue (ie Quest load node) see app/actions/card - mock store, spy on outputs, expect the action with parameters to return an object containing.
+If plain function, call directly.
 If dispatch-wrapped action, call store.dispatch(action)

 ### Renovate